 - use mathematical software (Maple) in elaborating mathematical models.

-- active participation in lectures;
+- active participation in lectures and tutorials;

 - doing the exercises;